SuperGoodSoft/solidus_taxjar/README.md

 If you're having trouble integrating this extension with your store and would like some assistance, please reach out to Jared via e-mail at [jared@super.gd](mailto:jared@super.gd) or on the official Solidus as `@jared`.

+## Features

+The extension provides currently two high level `calculator` classes that wrap the low-level Ruby taxjar gem API calls:

+* tax calculator
+* tax rate calculator

+### TaxCalculator

+`SuperGood::SolidusTaxJar::TaxCalculator` allows calculating the full tax breakdown for a given `Spree::Order`.
+The breakdown includes separate line items taxes and shipment taxes.

+### TaxRateCalculator

+`SuperGood::SolidusTaxJar::TaxRateCalculator` allows calculating the tax rate for a given `Spree::Address`.
+It relies on the same low-level Ruby TaxJar API endpoint of the tax calculator in order to provide the most coherent and reliable results.
+TaxJar support recommends using this endpoint for live calculations.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.